HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

 Choosing a Preset
 ----------------------------------------

 Presets are named/sorted by performance
 The most flexible and most resource hungry are at the top starting with index 0 As the name's index number increases the presets get faster but less flexible

+  * **Group 0 BASE**
-    - Group 0 BASE - Most flexible shader presets, one preset for each different CRT Shader Includes MDAPT, ScaleFX & GTU
+    * Most flexible shader presets, one preset for each different CRT Shader
+    * Includes MDAPT, ScaleFX & GTU
-                     The Guest-DrVenom preset is considered the default preset
+    * The Guest-DrVenom preset is considered the default preset

-    - Group 1 GLASS - Glass presets which show a blurry reflection in the area around the screen
+  * **Group 1 GLASS** - Glass presets which show a blurry reflection in the area around the screen
-                    - Includes MDAPT, ScaleFX & GTU
+    * Includes MDAPT, ScaleFX & GTU
-                    - Does not include the additional Image Layering.
+    * Does not include the additional Image Layering.
+  * **Group 3 SIMPLE**

-    - Group 3 SIMPLE - Same as Base except extra passes before the CRT pass removed
+      * Same as Base except extra passes before the CRT pass removed
-                     - (No MDAPT, ScaleFX & GTU)
+      * No MDAPT, ScaleFX & GTU
-                     - Includes only a subset of the image layers (Background and Top Extra Layer)
+      * Includes only a subset of the image layers (Background and Top Extra Layer)
+  * **Group 4 REFLECT_ONLY**

-    - Group 4 REFLECT_ONLY - Image Layering pass has been removed
+    * Image Layering pass has been removed
-                           - No auto-generated bezel and frame and no image layering
+    * No auto-generated bezel and frame and no image layering
-                           - Includes an image which can be used for the background/bezel which the reflection will appear on top of
+    * Includes an image which can be used for the background/bezel which the reflection will appear on top of
-                           - When used with an image which was a snapshot from a default mega bezel preset the reflection masking will match the frame
+    * When used with an image which was a snapshot from a default mega bezel preset the reflection masking will match the frame
-                           - Can be used with a standard retroarch overlay
+    * Can be used with a standard Retroarch overlay
-                           - When used with a standard overlay the retroarch video aspect ratio can be set to something like 4:3 to achieve higher performance
+    * When used with a standard overlay the Retroarch video aspect ratio can be set to something like 4:3 to achieve higher performance

+  * **Group 5 SCALING-ONLY**
-    - Group 5 SCALING-ONLY - Includes only the screen scaling and screen effects like fake scanlines
+    * Includes only the screen scaling and screen effects like fake scanlines
-                           - All passes after CRT pass have been removed
+    * All passes after CRT pass have been removed

-Presets in Mega_Bezel/Variations
+**Presets in Mega_Bezel/Variations**

-    - These presets are simple presets referencing one of the presets in the Mega_Bezel folder
+  * These presets are simple presets referencing one of the presets in the Mega_Bezel folder
-    - They reference the original preset then have adjusted parameters or texture paths
+  * They reference the original preset then have adjusted parameters or texture paths

 ----------------------------------------
 Troubleshooting
 ----------------------------------------

-    In general if you have difficulties loading the shader try loading it with teh imageviewer core Steps
+ * If you have difficulties loading the shader try loading it with the imageviewer core
+    * **Steps**
-            -Add the imageviewer core to retroarch with the online updater -Open an image with this core
+        * Add the imageviewer core to Retroarch with the online updater
+        * Open an image with this core
-            -Load the shader
+        * Load the shader
-            -If the shader loads correctly then the shader is working.
+        * If the shader loads correctly then the shader is working.

-    When using the shader in imageviewer works, but it doesn’t work when using a core, it is possibly related to the core, or the graphics card being overwhelmed by resource usage with both the core demands and the shader demands
+ * When shader works in imageviewer, but doesn’t work when using a core, it is possibly related to the core, or the graphics card being overwhelmed by resource usage with both the core requirements and the shader requirements

-    If you still have difficulties loading the shader with a specific core update the core If you still have difficulties download a new separate version of retroarch and try it there.
+ * If you still have difficulties loading the shader with a specific core update the core
+ * If you still have difficulties download a new separate version of Retroarch and try it there.
 Sometimes problems lurk in some random config file somewhere which are very hard to track down

-    To see errors coming from retroarch you need to set up your logging settings:
+ * To see errors coming from Retroarch you need to set up your logging settings:
-        Logging - Logging Verbosity - ON
+    * Logging - Logging Verbosity - ON
-            Frontend Logging - 1(Info)
+      * Frontend Logging - 0(Debug)
-            Log to File - Off
+      * Log to File - Off
-        These settings will cause a log window to come up when you launch, and you should see any retroarch errors
+    * These settings will cause a log window to come up when you launch, and you should see any Retroarch errors, and shader loading details